-- When you invite users from other organizations, they are created as objects in your directory, but all management stays with the original tenant.
+- When you invite users from other organizations, they are created as objects in your directory.
+However, all account management stays with the original tenant.

 - You can granularly control which resources this account has access to in your tenant.

-- Possibility to enforce your policies on it.
+- There is the possibility to enforce your policies on it.
 If MFA is required to access your resources and it was not done in the original tenant, you can do it on your side.

-- Option to use conditional access to manage these accounts’ access to your resources.
+- You also have an option to use conditional access to manage these accounts’ access to your resources.

 You are allowing the user access to your resources and applying your policies, while leaving the responsibility for managing the account lifecycle in its original organization.